npfs/npfs.github.io/cca.md

 Click on **\'Restart\'** to return to start screen ready for your next call.

-If the caller answers no to all of the 'clinical assessment' questions you will proceed to the next part of the assessment.
+If the Caller answers no to all of the 'clinical assessment' questions you will proceed to the next part of the assessment.

 ## Patient Data